 NOTICE!
-Risk of electrostatic discharge.
 Electrostatic discharge can damage the electronic components of the product and the device under test (DUT).

 Ground yourself to prevent electrostatic discharge damage:

 - a) Use a wrist strap and cord to connect yourself to ground. - b) Use a conductive floor mat and heel strap combination.